 Bilateral Economic Relations

-The United States supports North Macedonia’s transition to a market-oriented economy.
 North Macedonia has been a member of the World Trade Organization since 2003 and has negotiated free trade agreements with many of its neighbors.
-In 2019, total trade between North Macedonia and the United States was $360 million, 15.4% more than in 2018.
+In 2021, total trade between North Macedonia and the United States was $306 million, a 6.9-percent increase over 2020.
 U.S. electrical machinery and equipment have been particularly attractive to importers in North Macedonia.
 Principal exports to the United States are tobacco, apparel, iron, and steel.

 North Macedonia’s Membership in International Organizations

-North Macedonia and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, Adriatic Charter, International Monetary Fund, World Bank, the World Trade Organization and the North Atlantic Treaty Organization (NATO).
+North Macedonia and the United States belong to many of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe (OSCE), Adriatic Charter, International Monetary Fund, World Bank, the World Trade Organization and NATO.
+North Macedonia will be Chair of the OSCE in 2023.

 North Macedonia maintains an embassy in the United States at 2129 Wyoming Ave, NW, Washington, DC 20008 (tel: (202) 667-0501).